 Mātaioho - To wake up action.
 The role the national curriculum plays in local curriculum design and implementation, and decision making in which the rights of the ākonga to learn are paramount.
-A connection for us: We view the learner as a whole person and we need to develop the importance of the flow for each learner with Te Mātaiaho so they experience personal success Our question to answer: Can we see this connection evident in our Māori students?
+A connection for us: We view the learner as a whole person and we need to develop the importance of the flow for each learner with Te Mātaiaho so they experience personal success Our question to answer: Are we giving effect to Te Tiriti o Waitangi?
 Mātainuku - To focus on creating a foundation.
 The central pou that states the purpose of the curriculum and calls us to action.
-A connection for us: • Teacher curriculum content knowledge is good and always receptive to growing Our question to answer: • Can we see this connection evident in our Māori students?
+A connection for us: Teacher curriculum content knowledge is good and always receptive to growing Our question to answer: Are we giving effect to Te Tiriti o Waitangi?
 Mātaitipu - To deliberately consider the development of young people.
-A connection for us: • We strive to understand the individual, and respond when they call us to action and support The central pou that expresses the vision for young people.
-Our question to answer: • Can we see this connection evident in our Māori students?
+A connection for us: We strive to understand the individual, and respond when they call us to action and support The central pou that expresses the vision for young people.
+Our question to answer:Are we giving effect to Te Tiriti o Waitangi?
 Mātairea - To focus on supporting progression.
 What thriving looks like for ākonga at each of the five phases of learning.
-A connection for us: Through our use of rich impact assessment tools, teachers notice what learners know and show Our question to answer:Can we see this connection evident in our Māori students?
+A connection for us: Through our use of rich impact assessment tools, teachers notice what learners know and show Our question to answer: Are we giving effect to Te Tiriti o Waitangi?